Science of Reading Badge Rubric

 Provider does one of the following:

-• Applicant provides an example of a prior professional learning engagement; however, it is vague, general, or unclear whether the science of reading research is the predominant focus of the professional learning, and/or the professional learning is not connected to a specific HQIM, or
+• Applicant provides an example of a prior professional learning engagement; however, the description needs further clarity, detail, or explanation as to whether the science of reading research is the predominant focus of the professional learning, and/or the professional learning is connected to a specific HQIM, or

-• Applicant describes a hiring process, but it is not clearly articulated or sufficiently thorough to ensure expertise in the science of reading.
+• Applicant describes a vetting and/or training process, but the description needs further clarity, detail, or explanation to ensure expertise in the science of reading.

 0 points: